The Big Brawl: Reception

 The Big Brawl opened on August 29, 1980, on 231 screens in the United States and Canada.
 In its opening weekend, it grossed US$1,108,025 ($4,792 per screen).
 By October 1980 (upon its release in England), the film had grossed in the United States, making it a commercial success there.
 It sold 3.2 million US tickets and ranked among the year's top 40 highest-grossing films in North America, with its US gross equivalent to adjusted for inflation in 2018.
 However, it was ultimately a disappointment to distributor Warner Bros., who were expecting an Enter the Dragon sized hit.

 In Hong Kong, the film grossed HK$5,776,530.
-This made it the year's second top-grossing film at the Hong Kong box office, and was higher than Enter the Dragon which had grossed in Hong Kong.
+That made it the year's second-highest-grossing film at the Hong Kong box office, earning even more than Enter the Dragon, which had grossed in Hong Kong.
 However, the film's performance in Hong Kong was considered a disappointment to Golden Harvest.